ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-om.md

 ACCESS-NRI has released [{{ model }} configurations](https://github.com/ACCESS-NRI/access-om3-configs).

-There are global configurations for **three spatial resolutions**:
+There is a global configurations for **one spatial resolutions**:

-- 1° horizontal resolution, 75 vertical levels.
-- 0.25° horizontal resolution, 75 vertical levels.
+- 0.25° or 25km horizontal resolution, 75 vertical levels.

 For each resolution there are **two options of JRA55-do atmospheric forcing**: